• About

 23 Saturday Feb 2019

-Posted by Brandon Ray Kirk in Barboursville, Cemeteries, Lincoln County Feud
+Posted Barboursville, Cemeteries, Lincoln County Feud

 Anthony Shelton, Appalachia, Barboursville, Barboursville Cemetery, Brandon Kirk, Cabell County, genealogy, history, Hollena Brumfield, Lincoln County Feud, Margaret Shelton, photos, Phyllis Kirk, Randolph Moss, West Virginia, William S. Kelley